BioSciResearch/optimus_bind_sample/README.md

  -  **Small molecule binding**

 ### Challenges<sup>[1](https://www.quora.com/q/hxbiokqurmxybuec/Which-is-preferred-genetic-algorithms-neural-networks-or-a-combination-such-as-NEAT), [2](https://www.quora.com/q/hxbiokqurmxybuec?utm_source=quora&utm_medium=referral)</sup>
- - There isn’t a lot of data.
+ - **There isn’t a lot of data** (7085 mutations skempi v2.0)
-	 - Total number of mutations: 7085 skempi v2.0
-	 - You can’t get more of it easily.
+	 - You can’t get more of it (*easily*...).
 	 - The data is not evenly distributed.
-		 - The SKEMPI database doesn’t evenly sample that mutations we want to consider.
+		 - SKEMPI is not evenly sample that mutations we want to consider.
 While for a few proteins there are multiple entries, for others there is nothing at all.
 Overall the coverage is pretty sparse.
 As described in more detail here, this sort of imbalanced dataset can skew the machine learning process.
 The model bases its predictions on the data available.
 When coverage is heavy in some areas and sparse in others, the accuracy of the model ends up skewed towards the subpopulations where the coverage is heaviest.
 	 - While machine learning based methods that do not use physics approaches are fast and appear to have good accuracy, they are often overtrained and fall apart when confronted with new data.
  - Less than 10% of protein complexes have structures.
 	 - While it is possible in most cases to make a model of the protein complex,[13] the accuracy of the model is not perfect.